 A couple of days ago I stripped down one of my Retina Reflex S cameras with the aim of making one good camera from the parts of the two I have.
-Well today I started the re-assembly operation with the film transport assembly.
+Well today I started the re-assembly operation with the Retina Reflex S film Advance assembly.

 My original aim was to strip down the worse of the units and re-assemble it as a practice before I did the same to the better unit.
 I found however, that the unit I considered ‘better’ also had issues (springs and components from the film transport missing) and by the time I’d stripped the ‘worst’ unit down it was basically the chassis anyway so I decided to use it as the basis for the rebuilt camera.